Meet the Board

 Trisha Hall

-It was no accident that caused my path to cross with JoBeth and Lew Allen, and the other members of a community project sponsored by the Oconee Street United Methodist Church in Athens, Georgia.
-My husband, Ricky, and I connected with the Oconee group during a very challenging time in our nation's history in 2020.
-The members were outspoken, honest, and determined to have a challenging conversation about race.
-That meaningful connection was a place of healing and has led to my continued commitment to finding solutions and promoting equality as a board member of ARA.
+I joined a community group sponsored by the Oconee Street United Methodist Church in Athens, Georgia in 2020.
+My husband, Ricky, and I connected with the members of the group during a very challenging time in our nation's history.
+The members were diverse in cultures and backgrounds, as well as outspoken, honest, and determined to have a challenging, but meaningful conversation about race.
+That connection was a place of healing that has led to my continued commitment to share with others in finding paths to racial equality.

 Brittany Siewe